 - In more moderate clients, brunnera will last throughout the spring and summer, dying only once colder weather hits.

 If you can set aside their somber-sounding name, bleeding hearts make a joyous addition to any garden.
 Belonging to the poppy family, bleeding hearts once only grew in Asia but can now be found throughout the world.

 - Bleeding hearts grow best in the shade.

 - Their fuchsia coloring easily brightens shaded areas.

-The minute you see the sun cut through those harsh winter clouds, you’ll find colorful primrose flowers popping up from their long slumber.
-Found mostly in wooded and shaded areas, primrose is another flower that lasts long into the summer and even fall, in certain areas.
+The minute you see the sun cut through the harsh winter clouds, you’ll find colorful primrose flowers popping up from their long slumber.
+Found mostly in wooded and shaded areas, primrose is another flower that lasts long into the summer, and even fall in certain areas.

-- When cared for properly, these beauties will not only return each year, they’ll actually multiply and fill your garden with life.
+- When cared for properly, these beauties will not only return each year but will actually multiply and fill your garden with life.

-- Primrose flowers come in a wide range of colors, many of them even featuring two colors on a single flower.
+- Primrose flowers come in a wide range of colors — many even featuring two colors on a single flower.

 - Primrose is hardy and adaptable to most environments.

 This bedding plant grows well in shaded and woodland gardens.
 After its flowers start to disappear, bloodroot’s blue-tinted leaves will fall and add a colorful layer to your garden.